rbwestmoreland/JenkinsHUD/readme.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+##Issues
+If you are not able to connect to your Jenkins instance you may need to allow JSONP requests.
+This can be easily achieved with a Jenkins Plugin like [Secure Requester Whitelist](https://wiki.jenkins-ci.org/display/JENKINS/Secure+Requester+Whitelist+Plugin).